supravatm/supravatm.github.io/blog/what-is-the-difference-between-type-and-virtualType.md

 </type>

 <p class='blog-text-font-property'>
-The above config would make it so that **all** instances of **Magento\Framework\Session\Storage** have a namespace of 'core'.
+The above config would make it so that all instances of <mark>Magento\Framework\Session\Storage</mark> have a namespace of 'core'.
 Using a virtual type allows for the equivalent of a sub-class to be created, where only the sub-class has the altered argument values.
 </p>